ArtofBugs/Nonograms/README.md

 `sudo apt install make`

-Now you can pick a solver and a puzzle.
-As an example, if I wanted to solve the included heart.non puzzle using brute force, I'd type
+Now you can pick a puzzle.
+As an example, if I wanted to solve the included heart.non puzzle using all three solvers, I'd type

 `sh runner.sh -a heart.non`